braincow/ruuvi2iotcore/README.md

 ## Installation

-After cloning this Git repository you need to install a few external C-libraries that are dependencies for Rust crates this project uses.
-These are:

-* OpenSSL development files (openssl-devel RPM package in Fedora)
-* Paho MQTT development files (paho-c-devel RPM package in Fedora)
-* Paho MQTT build also requires the "cmake" utility.

 If you do not yet have the Rust development environment setup please follow instructions for [Installing Rust](https://rustup.rs/) first as well.

-After C-language dependencies and Rust development environment have been set up you can compile the ruuvi2iotcore binary itself with Cargo:
+After Rust development environment has been set up you can compile the ruuvi2iotcore binary itself with Cargo:

 ```sh
 cargo build --release